oracle-livelabs/apex/apex-professional-hol8/creating-shopping-cart.md

 10. For the **Delete** button in the property editor, enter/select the following:

-    - Under Appearance section > Template Options:
+    - Under Appearance > Template Options:

         - Type: **Danger**